 How do I know which Wastewater Treatment Catchment I am in?

-Appendix 1 provides a catchment map for the Plan area.
+5.1 Appendix 1 provides a catchment map for the Plan area.
 If you are in doubt over which Wastewater Treatment Works (WwTW) catchment is closest to your site please contact Southern Water to confirm.

 How do I know whether there is a capacity issue at the WwTW?
-The Council is monitoring the available headroom at the individual WwTW in the Local Plan area, taking advice from the Environment Agency and Southern Water.

-Reference should be made to the Table(s) which set out the estimated remaining headroom.

-To ensure the delivery of the CLP and the numbers that it allocates to Parishes, the Council has committed headroom available at Apuldram (Chichester) WwTW as follows:

-- development at Fishbourne Parish (50);

-- development at Chichester City North (approximately 130); and

-- Chichester City allocation (235).

-With an average windfall delivery rate of approximately 100 dwellings per year in Chichester City, allowing development on greenfield sites to connect to Apuldram (Chichester) would erode the remaining headroom and prevent development from occurring on brownfield sites within existing settlements.
-Therefore, it is considered appropriate to refuse planning permission on greenfield sites, if intended to utilise the treatment facilities at Apuldram (Chichester), in favour of retaining the existing headroom for brownfield development.
+- 5.2 The Council is monitoring the available headroom at the individual WwTW in the Local Plan area, taking advice from the Environment Agency and Southern Water. - 5.3 Reference should be made to the Table(s) which set out the estimated remaining headroom. - 5.4 To ensure the delivery of the CLP and the numbers that it allocates to Parishes, the Council has committed headroom available at Apuldram (Chichester) WwTW as follows: - development at Fishbourne Parish (50); - development at Chichester City North (approximately 130); and - Chichester City allocation (235). - 5.5 With an average windfall delivery rate of approximately 100 dwellings per year There is an expectation of additional windfall in Chichester City, allowing development on greenfield sites to connect to Apuldram (Chichester) would erode the remaining headroom and prevent development from occurring on brownfield sites within existing settlements.
+Therefore, it is considered appropriate to refuse planning permission on greenfield sites, if the proposal intendsed to utilise the treatment facilities at Apuldram (Chichester), in favour of retaining the existing headroom for brownfield development.

-Box 1: Apuldram (Chichester) WwTW catchment
+Apuldram (Chichester) WwTW catchment